Phase-locking an interferometer with single-photon detections: Conclusion

 \section{Conclusion}

 We have laid out and implemented a novel phase-locking scheme for \acp{mzi}, that utilizes discrete detections of single photons.
 As demonstrated, immediate feedback on each detected photon is optimal in the low count-rate regime.
 Despite the limitation of a relatively low locking frequency in the Hz-range, inherently restricted by the available information, we were able to achieve a very low phase error of $6\,\mathrm{mrad}$ ($0.35^\circ$) in our $7\,\mathrm{m}$-long interferometer.

+Our method is very hardware efficient.
+In contrast to systems with separate locking light, it requires no additional lasers, modulators, filters or detectors in addition to the signal laser and detectors.
 The interferometer can be locked to any phase value where the slope of click ratios $r'_0$ is nonzero.
 In case of an initially vanishing slope, the desired phase value can be made accessible by the injection of pulse pairs with carefully chosen relative phases, as we have demonstrated.

 The simplicity of our scheme, to move a fixed phase step on arrival of every photon, allows it to be implemented straightforwardly on basic hardware, that does not necessarily include an FPGA.
-It may find applications in various optical interferometers at low intensities, such as quantum key distribution setups \cite{yuan_continuous_2005, dynes_stability_2012}, quantum repeaters \cite{minar_phase-noise_2008}, precision measurements \cite{kirkendall_overview_2004} and receivers for deep-space probes \cite{zwolinski_range_2018, mohageg_deep_2022}.
+It can function with any type of single-photon detector, such that instead of the SNSPD, more affordable devices like photomultipliers or avalanche diodes can be equally employed.
+The locking scheme may find applications in various optical interferometers at low intensities, such as quantum key distribution setups \cite{yuan_continuous_2005, dynes_stability_2012}, quantum repeaters \cite{minar_phase-noise_2008}, precision measurements \cite{kirkendall_overview_2004} and receivers for deep-space probes \cite{zwolinski_range_2018, mohageg_deep_2022}.

-\ack{Part of this research was carried out within the scope of the QuNET project, funded by the German Federal Ministry of Education and Research (BMBF) in the context of the federal government’s research framework in IT security ``Digital.
+\ack{Part of this research was carried out within the scope of the QuNET project, funded by the German Federal Ministry of Education and Research (BMBF) in the context of the federal government’s research framework in IT security `Digital.
 Secure.
-Sovereign.''.
-The authors are grateful for financial support from the Bavarian State Ministry of Economic Affairs and Media, Energy and Technology through the project ``Satellitengestützte Quantenkryptografie'' BayernQSat (LABAY98A).}
+Sovereign.'.
+The authors are grateful for financial support from the Bavarian State Ministry of Economic Affairs and Media, Energy and Technology through the project `Satellitengestützte Quantenkryptografie' BayernQSat (LABAY98A).}